How to Build a Strong LinkedIn Profile for the Canadian Job Market

 How to Make the Most of LinkedIn Skills:

 b.
-Get Endorsements: Speak with coworkers or former students and ask them to attest to your abilities.
-Endorsements increase a profile's visibility in recruiters' searches.
+Get Endorsements: Ask coworkers or students from a past job if they will attest to your abilities.
+Endorsements will boost a profile’s search rank in recruiters' searches.

 6. Request Recommendations

-On LinkedIn, recommendations from former managers, clients, or colleagues can increase your credibility.
-These recommendations serve as social proof and provide prospective employers with a glimpse into your working style.
+Recommendations in LinkedIn from former managers, clients or colleagues add to your credibility.
+These recommendations are the social proof, and they can give perspective employers a glimpse into your working style.

 How to Request Recommendations:

 a.
-Personalize Your Request: Send a kind message to your connections to see if they would be willing to write a recommendation for you.
-Mention specific roles or projects that you both worked on.
+Personalize Your Request: Try to send kind messages to your connections asking whether they would be willing to write you a recommendation.
+Either role or project, mention if you both worked on rapport.

 b.
-Focus on Key Skills: Request that they showcase achievements or skills that are relevant to the kind of position you are looking for in Canada.
+Focus on Key Skills: Ask them to show accomplishments or skills that fit for the type of job you’re searching for in Canada.

 "A Strong LinkedIn Profile & a Diploma Certificate from NBBT College = Career Success in Canada!"

-7. Use LinkedIn to Build Your Network in Canada
+7. How to Build Your Network in Canada Using LinkedIn

 Networking Tips for LinkedIn:

 b.
-Engage with Content: To show your expertise in your field, write comments on posts, share articles, or even produce your own unique content on LinkedIn.
+Engage with Content: You can also write comments on posts, share articles or even create your own unique content on LinkedIn.

 c.
-Join LinkedIn Groups: Professionals in Canada get together in a number of industry-specific groups on LinkedIn to exchange opportunities and information.
-To grow your network, take part in discussions and join groups that are important to you.
+Join LinkedIn Groups: In Canada, there are a number of industry specific groups on LinkedIn that professional get together to exchange opportunities and information.
+Join discussion and groups that are important to you in order to grow your network.

-8. Tailor Your Profile for Job Opportunities in Canada
+8. How to Customize Your Profile for Job Opportunities in Canada

-Lastly, ensure that your LinkedIn profile matches the requirements for the employment market in Canada.
-Transparency, practical skills, and collaboration are highly valued by Canadian employers.
-Emphasize how your background aligns with Canadian work culture and expectations.
+Finally, make your LinkedIn account compatible with requirements for the employment market in Canada.
+Canadian employers highly value transparency, practical skills and collaboration.
+Describe why your background matches with Canadian work culture and expectations.

 Additional Tips for Canadian Job Seekers:

 a.
-Mention Your Eligibility to Work in Canada: If you’re an international candidate, be sure to mention your work permit or PR status to avoid confusion.
+Mention Your Eligibility to Work in Canada: If you are international candidate, confirm that you do have work permit or PR so your current status will not confuse.

 Final Thoughts

-Students and graduates of New Brunswick College of Business & Technology can explore our Career Services for more individualized career guidance, including assistance with creating a LinkedIn profile and obtaining the job of your dreams.
+Students and graduates from New Brunswick College of Business & Technology can visit our Career Services for more specific help when it comes to your career, from updating your LinkedIn profile to landing your dream job.

 "Ready to Stand Out?
 Build Your LinkedIn Profile with a Diploma in Information Technology from NBBT College!"